aospapp/aosp/external/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A78_1952683``: This applies errata 1952683 workaround to Cortex-A78
    CPU.
 This needs to be enabled for revision r0p0, it is fixed in r1p0.

+-  ``ERRATA_A78_2132060``: This applies errata 2132060 workaround to Cortex-A78
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1, and r1p2.
+It is still open.

+-  ``ERRATA_A78_2242635``: This applies errata 2242635 workaround to Cortex-A78
+   CPU.
+This needs to be enabled for revisions r1p0, r1p1, and r1p2.
+The issue is present in r0p0 but there is no workaround.
+It is still open.

 For Cortex-A78 AE, the following errata build flags are defined :

 - ``ERRATA_A78_AE_1941500`` : This applies errata 1941500 workaround to Cortex-A78